JosephKevin/data_engineer/systems_design/README.md

 ![Design Doc](./query_service.pdf)

 ### Serverless query layer:
 A serverless architecture was chosen.
-The function that gets invoked on a query request, will parse the url, form the appropriate db query, query the database layer in the collection service and send the response over as a JSON.
+The function that gets invoked on a query request, will parse the url, form the appropriate db query, query the database layer to the collection service writes and send the response over as a JSON.

 ***pros:***
 * Easy to scale